dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

 - Change password API
   - We have added the change password API in which user can change there password if they remember there existing password.

+- **Admin API**
+- Register API
+- We have added the register API to register the admin on the react-myntra-dummy web and app.

 # Tech components

 - **Node**